Coaching & Training Services

 - We can also meet at a local park.
 We have identified several parks in our service area that allow for training sessions to take place with medium level distractions and plenty of shade.

-- We will not at any point be entering houses for any indoor behaviors that need work, we can go over technique while outside and use technology (via Zoom or video-sharing) to tackle these behaviors in real-time.
+- For any indoor behaviors that need work, we can go over technique while outside and use technology (via Zoom or video-sharing) to tackle these behaviors in real-time to minimize the need to be indoors.
+If any work place takes place indoors, masks are required for all participants.

 Common service and training questions.